-The Library budget has an increase of 3.8% (+\$10,222) in the Operating Levy of \$282,516 plus an additional \$36,966 Capital Levy request.
-In addition, an estimated \$12,282 has been allocated, paid by the municipality, for other library expenditures such as; audit fees, insurance premiums, payroll and IT fees.
+The Library board presented amended levy requests to Council on February 7, 2022.
+The amended budget contains an overall increase of 3.2% (+\$8,659) in the Operating Levy (\$280,953) plus an additional \$34,823 Capital Levy request, which contains \$4,248 from development charge reserves.
+There are also \$16,530 of additional allocated expenses, as paid by the municipality, for other library expenditures such as; audit fees, insurance premiums, payroll and IT fees.
+In addition, there has been a Pay Equity review carried out by the municipality to ensure compliance.

-The Conservation and Authorities budget has a consolidated increase of 3% (+\$3,119) and the Committees of Council budget has an increase of 3.4% (+\$380) overall which is primarily attributed to the MRHAC request for the preservation and maintenance of the Deyell Monument.
+The Conservation and Authorities budget has a consolidated increase of 3% (+\$3,119) and the Committees of Council budget has a decrease of 10% (-\$1,126) overall which is primarily attributed to unspent funds available in MRHAC as a rollover from 2021.

-The Police Contract & Services budget has an estimated increase of 3.0% (\$39,898) which is primarily attributed to the estimated increase in Police Contract and Insurance Premiums.
+The Police Contract & Services budget has an increase of 3.8% (\$51,680) which is attributed to increase of the Police Contract and Insurance Premiums.